UN chief launches effort for Ukraine humanitarian cease-fire

 Over the past month, U.N. humanitarian agencies and their partners have provided nearly 900,000 people, mainly in eastern Ukraine, with food, shelter, water and hygiene supplies, and the U.N.
 World Food Program is scaling up to reach 1.2 million people by mid-April, he said.

-Osmat Lubrani, the U.N. humanitarian coordinator in Ukraine, said that on Monday U.N. agencies were able to bring food, medical supplies and household items to the besieged northeastern city of Kharkiv.
-The Ukrainian Red Cross will deliver them to the most vulnerable communities there as well as other hard-to-reach areas, he said.
+Osnat Lubrani, the U.N. humanitarian coordinator in Ukraine, said that on Monday U.N. agencies were able to bring food, medical supplies and household items to the besieged northeastern city of Kharkiv.
+The Ukrainian Red Cross will deliver them to the most vulnerable communities there as well as other hard-to-reach areas, she said.

 But Guterres stressed that “the solution to the humanitarian tragedy is not humanitarian -- it is political.”